 "We had this idea of making a green cube in the back of the garden," says San Francisco-based landscape architect Scott Lewis.
 And as you can see, it was an excellent idea.

 In a small city backyard, Lewis of Scott Lewis Landscape Architecture created a spacious feeling in a space that's barely 25 feet wide by 40 feet long.
 The garden, with both shady and sunny micro-climates, is lush and green; perimeter beds grow around the edges of a wedge-shaped bluestone patio.
-The clients, a family with young children, had originally wanted a lawn.
+The clients, a family with young children, originally wanted a lawn.
 But with San Francisco's foggy, cool weather, "a lawn often doesn't work," says Lewis.
 "The paving accomplished the same goal."

 In a back corner of the property was a shed that had been converted to an artist's studio.
 To turn it into a green jewel box, Lewis covered it with ivy.

 The project won an American Society of Landscape Architects national Honor Award in 2010.
-For the next 48 hours he is available to answer any and all questions you have, so ask away:

-Photographs courtesy of Scott Lewis Landscape Architecture.
+Photography courtesy of Scott Lewis Landscape Architecture.

 Above: English ivy is invasive and will destroy wood structures as well as masonry.
 To keep Hedera helix 'Hahn's Self Branching' in check, Lewis designed a wire frame to hold the ivy about 3 inches away from the face of the building.
 The frame is made of quarter-inch-thick wire welded wire bars.